 5. Keep the grilling area clear of flammable materials.

 Good grilling requires constant motion on your part.
-You are always moving around, adding food to the grill or basting with a small brush.
+You are always moving around, adding food to the metal or basting with a small brush with your gas grill on a wood patio.
 That can keep you quite busy.
 Even so, be sure that you avoid keeping any items that could catch fire near the grill.

 Do not set such things as napkins or paper towels on nearby surfaces.
 Keep all flammable items away from the grill area.
 For safety’s sake, keep the surrounding three-foot radius around the grill clear when possible.